TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_web_with_python.md

 ### Error handling
 #### What error can occur, when an array does not have an element on the requested index?
 Index error.

 #### What is the “finally” block, and how would you use it?
-Finally block is a block that is used to execute important code.
-E.g.: closing connection. <br Finally block is always executed whether exception is handled or not. <br Finally block follows try or catch block.
+Finally-block, is a block that is used to execute important code.
+E.g.: closing connection. <br>
+This block is always executed whether try was successful or not. <br>
+Finally block follows try, and catch block.

 #### Why should we catch special exception types?
 In general, an exception breaks the normal flow of execution and executes a pre-registered exception handler.

-To point to using an exception handler is to keep running the code in cases which are "minor" problems from a view <br of the program:
+The point to using an exception handler is to keep running the code in cases which are "minor" problems from a view <br>
+of the program:
  - to avoid a bad input that can broke the consistency of the code
  - to avoid an index error with limiting the steps for the user